Skip to main content

 Most patients use L-glutamine in a structured way rather than forever.
 We use a 4 to 12 week repair phase at higher doses, then drop to a 5 gram maintenance dose during periods of high stress, hard training, or travel.
 Steady year-round use at high doses is rarely needed once the gut is healed.

-Yes, L-glutamine can blunt sugar and alcohol cravings for some people, especially in early recovery from heavy use.
+Yes, L-glutamine can blunt sugar and alcohol cravings for some people, particularly in early recovery from heavy use.
 The brain can use glutamine as a quick fuel when blood sugar drops, which softens the dip that drives the craving.
 Many patients take 1 to 2 grams under the tongue when a craving hits.

 Yes, L-glutamine has been studied for chemotherapy-induced mucositis (mouth and gut sore lining) and peripheral neuropathy (nerve damage), with some positive results.
 Doses around 10 grams three times daily have shown benefit in trials.
 This is an area where I always coordinate directly with the patient's oncologist.